mvpossum/cms-oia/README.md

 Scoreboard
 ------------
 It has three tabs for each level.
-In order to get school icons(team's flag) working you should try to follow the 'install_all' script.
+In order to get school icons(team's flag) working you should try to follow the 'util_scripts/reset_ranking' script.